scrapinghub/portia/README.md

 ### Running Portia Locally

-When running Portia on Ubuntu or Debian systems you may need to install the following dependencies:

-    sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev libffi-dev libssl-dev

-If you are would like to run Portia locally you should create an environment with virtualenv:
+If you would like to run Portia locally you should create an environment with virtualenv:

     virtualenv YOUR_ENV_NAME --no-site-packages
     source YOUR_ENV_NAME/bin/activate